HmzBlgrn/ddps_final_project/README.md

 #### Results

 <p>
 Considering the results (which are available on the project's GitHub repository), a key insight is that some topics appear for both datasets within a pair.
 This is not surprising, because as shown above, a significant share of tweets are found in both datasets of each pair.
 However, the relative importance differs, since similar topics do not appear at the same position.
-For example, when considering the ‘conservative’ and the ‘liberal’ ‘For You’ feeds (the formed is provided as an example on Figure 11), the topic related to the Trump’s hush money case (Cabral, 2024) appears as the fourteenth topic for the former, and the third for the latter.
+For example, when considering the ‘conservative’ and the ‘liberal’ ‘For You’ feeds (the former is provided as an example on Figure 11), the topic related to the Trump’s hush money case (Cabral, 2024) appears as the fourteenth topic for the former, and the third for the latter.
 </p>

 <p>